junxit/us-congress-bills-119/metadata.md

 - 2025-02-24 — Mr. Williams (TX) moved to suspend the rules and pass the bill.
 - 2025-02-24 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 384 - 25 (Roll no. 45). (text: CR H740)
 - 2025-02-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 384 - 25 (Roll no. 45). (text: CR H740)
+- 2025-02-25 — Received in the Senate and Read twice and referred to the Committee on Small Business and Entrepreneurship.